YuSugihara/MutMap/README.md

 <img src="https://github.com/YuSugihara/MutMap/blob/master/images/2_result.png" width=600>

 ## About multiple testing correction
-Now this function is deprecated since v2.3.5.
+This function has been deprecated since v2.3.5.
 We highly recommend running MutMap without this function.
 However, if you would like to use this function, you can use it with versions of MutMap older than v2.3.5.